wadejong/Summer-School-Materials/VectorSIMD/README.md

 ~~~
 and the actual computation becomes a single predicated vector operation
 ~~~
-   FMA(mask, b, 10, c, a) --- where mask is true compute b*10+c and put result in a
+   FMA(mask, b, 10.0, c, a) --- where mask is true compute b*10.0+c and put result in a
 ~~~

+Nowadays, most simple predicates are vectorizable.
 Before we had predicated vector instructions, the compiler had to do a lot more work to produce vector code which was also much slower.
 As a result, lots of loops were just marked unvectorizable either because the compiler could not figure it out or it did not seem worthwhile.
-Nowadays, most simple predicates are vectorizable.

 Examples of AVX512 operations: